What does it mean to have empathy for kids? Discover ways to understand what children are feeling and how to show empathy to a child.

-Imagine how different that conversation would be if we left out the first step—empathy.
-Kids would only hear rules, reasons and alternatives, all while we ignore their emotions.
+Imagine how different that conversation would be if you left out the first step—empathy.
+She would only hear the rules, reasons, and alternatives, all while you don’t mention her emotions.

-But when we include that crucial first step, they soften.
-They might cry less and relax their shoulders, all because they felt heard and understood.
+But when you include that crucial first step, she softens.
+She might cry less and relax her shoulders, all because she felt heard and understood.

 Empathy is such a crucial skill for everyone to practice.
 We need empathy not just to raise kids but to interact with other adults.
 Children need empathy to get along with others.
 It makes interacting with kids easier and models a critical skill they can learn.